 Ganesh Chaturthi is around the corner and Onam too, and we are all busy planning special sweets and desserts.
-Make your festival meals exotic as well as healthy, with this Black Rice Kheer Payasam of Forbidden Black Rice Kheer, flavoured with vanilla and enriched with apricots.
+Make your festival meals exotic as well as healthy, with this Black Rice Kheer Payasam of Forbidden Black Rice flavoured with vanilla and enriched with apricots and pistachio.
 The result is a delicious festival treat, truly fit for the Gods!
 As the rice cooks, the aroma wafting through the house has to be experienced to be described!
 The kheer (pudding) is cooked on low heat for about 40 minutes after the rice is cooked in the pressure cooker.
 No ghee is used in this recipe.
 For a vegan version, substitute almond milk for the dairy milk in the recipe.

-This recipe was created when I participated in Teena Sunoj’s mystery box Onam Payasam challenge.
+This recipe was created when I participated in fellow food blogger Teena Sunoj’s mystery box Onam Payasam challenge.
 The ingredient I found in my mystery box, was Black Rice.
-I had already made salads using Black rice, and was happy for the opportunity to try out a payasam for our Onam round up, which was also published that week in the Deccan Herald.
+I had already made salads using Black rice, and was happy for the opportunity to try out a Black Rice Kheer Payasam for our Onam round up, which was also published that week in the Deccan Herald.

 The ingredients in this Black Rice Kheer Payasam are nutritious and healthy as well as delicious.
 Black Rice is used in Indian kitchens in the North East and in Chettinad cuisine as well as in Kerala.
 The variety of rice differs from place to place, with some varieties turning a dark purple hue when cooked.
-In this recipe I have used a Black Rice with purple, black and brown grains, a Heirloom variety from First Agro Farms of Talkad, Mysore.
+In this recipe I have used a Black Rice with purple, black and brown grains, a Heirloom variety from First Agro Farms at Talkad, Mysore.
 Any sticky Black rice should give similar results though the taste and aroma of the Black Rice from First Agro is truly special.

 A little time spent on the net gives interesting information: that Black Rice was first cultivated in China, some Ten thousand years ago, and for hundreds of years was reserved solely for the culinary pleasure of Chinese Royalty and noblemen: hence the name ‘Forbidden Rice’ or ‘Emperors Rice’, as its consumption was not permitted for the common people.
 The Rice was grown in limited quantities and the distribution carefully controlled.